valentin-haub/game-of-life/README.md

 - **Interactive Grid:** Click on cells to toggle them between alive and dead states while the simulation is paused.

+- **Configurable Grid Size:** The simulation supports dynamic grid sizes (default: 50x50), which can be adjusted via command-line arguments.

+- **Dual Output:** In addition to the graphical UI, the game logic includes a text-based visualization (`toString()`) that prints the current grid state to the console.
+This allows for verifying the game state independent of the graphics engine.

 - **Step Counter:** Tracks the number of generations elapsed.

 - **Simulation Controls:**